MiDorm

 Key Design Decision- Photo Gallery (Product Detail Page)

-We conducted 5 moderated usability tests with current undergraduate U-M students who have previously lived in a campus dorm.
-This testing population was chosen as it closely aligned with our target demographic.
+We conducted 5 moderated usability tests with current undergraduate U-M students who have lived in a campus dorm as it aligned with our target demographic.

 Our main tasks tested included: using filters to identify dorms matching specific criteria, learning more about a specific dorm, and reorganizing a dorm ranking.

-We conducted 5 moderated usability tests with current undergraduate U-M students who have previously lived in a campus dorm.
-This testing population was chosen as it closely aligned with our target demographic.
+We conducted 5 moderated usability tests with current undergraduate U-M students who have lived in a campus dorm as it aligned with our target demographic.

 Our main tasks tested included: using filters to identify dorms matching specific criteria, learning more about a specific dorm, and reorganizing a dorm ranking.